bhargavraju49/movieAppRedux/README.md

-# A movie web app (SPA) created using React with Redux
+# A movies sreach web app (SPA) created using React with Redux

 ### TechStack Used